chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_delete.md

 # Delete synchronizationSchema

-Deletes customized  schema, effectively resetting the schema to the default configured by application developer.
-If the schema is deleted in the context of the template, it resets the schema to default one associated with the template's `factoryTag`.
+Deletes a customized schema, effectively resetting the schema to the default configuration.
+If the schema is deleted in the context of the template, it resets the schema to the default one associated with the template's `factoryTag`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).